 Since the start of the COVID response and Illinois’ stay-at-home order, transit and transportation use has changed significantly.
 While there is a lot of speculation about what is happening, we would like to share with you the latest information we’ve learned about the region’s transit and transportation systems during the pandemic.
 This includes data and analysis of movement on our roads, safety, transit ridership, and freight rail network.

 Illinois roads have experienced lower traffic as a result of the COVID-19 pandemic, although significant rebound has occurred.
-The decline is much more pronounced for passenger travel than for trucks, reflecting the continued need to ship goods.
+The decline has been more pronounced for passenger travel than for trucks, reflecting the continued need to ship goods.
 The decline also depends on the type of road and measure.

-During the first two weeks of the stay-at-home order, Illinois Tollway traffic was 55 percent lower than forecasted for passenger vehicle traffic and 9 percent for truck traffic.
-For the same time period, average passenger traffic on IDOT arterials and expressways declined 47 percent and heavy truck (multiunit) traffic declined 10 percent.
+During the first two weeks of the stay-at-home order, average passenger traffic on IDOT arterials and expressways declined by almost one-half and heavy truck (multiunit) traffic declined 10 percent.
 Travel by single-unit trucks, which typically serve a more local travel market, initially decreased somewhat more than heavy trucks.
-But since late March passenger car and single-unit truck traffic have recovered steadily, with single-unit truck volume now several percentage points higher than its pre-COVID level.
+But since late March passenger car and single-unit truck traffic have recovered steadily, with single-unit truck volume stabilized at 10 percentage points higher than its pre-COVID level.
 After running approximately 10 percent lower than pre-crisis levels for most of the time since March, heavy truck traffic now has returned to pre-crisis levels.
-A similar rebound trend has happened with traffic on the Illinois Tollway.
+A similar decrease and rebound trend has happened with traffic on the Illinois Tollway.

 Despite increasing traffic volumes, expressway speeds remain significantly higher than they were before Illinois’ stay-at-home order.
 This change is most apparent on IDOT expressways, which typically are more congested and less noticeable on the Tollway.
 Corresponding to the findings on trips and travelers (featured below), speeds remained steady in the traditional morning rush hour with travel only peaking in the afternoon.
 Slowdowns still may happen in spots due to crashes or other incidents.